jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/0_Discretize_Aero.typ

 Therefore, the method according to Chaikin is eliminated for our purposes.

 Whichever curve simplification method may be chosen, in the end, there would be a similar curve with significantly fewer support points.
-These support points could be seen as position specifications for the #gls("lie").
+These support points could be seen as position specifications on the wing for the #gls("lie").
-The magnitudes of the forces and the dimensions of the #gls("lie") could be obtained through subsequent optimization.
+The magnitudes of the forces and the dimensions of the #gls("lie") could be obtained through subsequent optimization as mentioned in @chap_4_3.
 An alternative to curve fitting or regression models is provided by unsupervised methods alongside supervised methods
 @Fukami2023
 // supervised